Chinese History: A New Manual: Background

 In an interview with Carla Nappi, an historian of China at the University of British Columbia, Wilkinson discussed his experience in the field and the book's background.
 He became interested in China as an undergraduate at Cambridge University in the early 1960s, then spent two years teaching English in Beijing up to the outbreak of the Cultural Revolution.
-He earned a PhD from Princeton University with a dissertation on late Qing dynasty markets and prices, but when he began teaching he still felt unprepared.
+He earned a PhD from Princeton University with a dissertation on late Qing dynasty markets and prices, but when he began teaching, he still felt unprepared.
 He did not know, he recalled, what to tell his graduate students about the Zhou or Shang dynasties, about which he felt his knowledge would hardly "fill an eye bath."
-On a research fellowship at Harvard University, Wilkinson mentioned to John Fairbank, a senior Harvard scholar, that he was gathering notes on Chinese history.
+On a research fellowship at Harvard University in 1971, Wilkinson mentioned to John Fairbank, a senior Harvard scholar, that he was gathering notes on Chinese history to fill the gaps in his knowledge.
 Fairbank offered to publish them, and the 1973 Research Guide appeared in due course.

-Wilkinson served in Beijing as the European Union Ambassador to China from 1994 to 2001, and in his spare moments turned the 1973 Research Guide into the first and second editions of the manual.
-After he retired from the EU in 2001, Harvard invited him to teach Chinese history, including a graduate seminar on sinological methods.
+Wilkinson served in Beijing as the European Union Ambassador to China and Mongolia from 1994 to 2001, and in his spare moments turned the 1973 Research Guide into the first and second editions of the Manual.
+After he retired from the EU in 2001, Harvard invited him to teach Chinese history, including a graduate seminar on Sinological methods.
 From then on he worked on the New Manual, commuting between Harvard and Peking University (where he was a visiting professor).

-The Research Guide (1973) was published by Harvard's East Asia Research Center.
-From 1998 until 2015 all editions were published by the Harvard University Asia Center for the Harvard-Yenching Institute and distributed by Harvard University Press.
-The fourth edition was also published in Chinese and sold a total of 13,000 copies.
-In 2017, Wilkinson decided as an experiment in lowering the sales price of the fifth edition to publish it himself and distribute it exclusively on Amazon.
-The fifth edition was also published digitally (on the Pleco platform, in November 2017).
-The sixth edition is once again published by Harvard University's Asia Center and distributed by the Harvard University Press.
-It is also available on the Pleco platform and will shortly be offered by Harvard as an enlarged database.
-The seventh edition was again released on the Pleco platform and is the first edition to be available as an ebook in online bookstores.

 The Seventh Edition (2025)

-The seventh edition was released on August 16, 2025.
-It was again released on the Pleco platform and is the first edition to be available as an ebook in online bookstores.
-It was released only in digital, not print, formats.

-The seventh edition extends the coverage of Chinese history through the end of the twentieth century.
-(The sixth edition's coverage largely stopped at 1976.)
-It also increases the number of cited sources from 14,000 to over 15,000.